Thijzert123/packrinth/CLI_HELP.md

 * `--no-alpha` — Don't allow alpha releases to be added to branch files
 * `--no-beta` — Don't allow beta releases to be added to branch files
 * `-r`, `--require-all` — For every environment (server and client), set all projects as required
+* `-a`, `--auto-dependencies` — Automatically add any dependencies required by the projects in the modpack
 * `-D`, `--allow-dirty` — If the modpack is in a Git repository, allow updating even if there are uncommitted changes